Yi Siae: Background

 As a result of regional discrimination against Hamgyong residents, the people protested against appointed officials from abroad and local councils in Hamgyong unified their forces against the central government with Yi Siae and his family leading them.
 In response, Yi Siae led 30,000 rebels, including the Iksok Force of 4,500, as his vanguard to occupy several areas north of Hamheung, including Dancheon, Hongwon, and Bukcheong counties.
 Yi Siae executed several officials from the central government, such as Kang Hyomun.
 They held the military power in the northeast at the time and an army officer under his command.
 They killed the villagers and slaughtered the officials of each province, causing a rebellion.

-Upon hearing the report of the rebellion, the royal court made Prince Gwiseong commander of the subjugation army of 30,000 with Provincial Commander Yi Chun of Guseong, Deputy Commander Cho Sǒngmun, and Generals Kang Soon, Hŏ Chong, Kim Kyo, Ŏ Yuso, and Nam I to suppress the rebellion.
+Upon hearing the report of the rebellion, the royal court made Prince Gwiseong commander of the subjugation army of 30,000 with Provincial Commander Yi Chun of Guseong, Deputy Commander Cho Sŏngmun, and Generals Kang Soon, Hŏ Chong, Kim Kyo, Ŏ Yuso, and Nam I to suppress the rebellion.
 They won the battles in Bukcheong and Manryeong and forced Yi Siae to retreat to Kilju.
 Yi Siae's nephew, Heo Yu-rye, and his father, Hŏ Sŭngdo, persuaded Yi Siae's subordinates, Yi Chu, Yi Unno, and Hwang Saeng, to betray Yi Siae.
 They arrested Yi Siae and Yi Sihap and handed them and the rebel leaders over to Nam I's subjugation forces.
 Yi Siae was captured and executed by executed by a thousand cuts which ended the four-month rebellion, and the army carried his head to Hanseong.